MihaiCraciun88/fancourier-woocommerce/README.md

 Please note this module dosen't use SSL for cURL require.
 Using this, you might have a data leak.
 If you want to fix this: https://stackoverflow.com/questions/9774349/php-curl-not-working-with-https

+## Bugs
+AWB is generated inside FanCourier SelfAWB before order has been send.

 # Changelog
 ## 1.3.5
 calculate_shipping trigger for phone number (can be extended for name and other fields, see function get_customer_details())